GramAddict/bot/README.md

 - [x] Follow private accounts
 - [x] Filter by followers/followings count, ratio, business/non-business
 - [x] Screen-sleep for turning on and off your phone screen
+- [x] Interaction by hashtags
 - [ ] Randomize the single click for a better human-like behaviour
 - [ ] Add random actions to behave more like a human (watch your own feed, stories, etc.)
-- [ ] Interaction by hashtags
 - [ ] Commenting during interaction

 ### Why GramAddict?
 There already is [InstaPy](https://github.com/timgrossmann/InstaPy), which works on Instagram web version.
 Unfortunately, Instagram bots detection system has become very suspicious to browser actions.
 Now InstaPy and similar scripts work at most an hour, then Instagram blocks possibility to do any actions, and if you continue using InstaPy, it may ban your account.
-There is also [Insomniac](https://github.com/alexal1/Insomniac/) which is the origin of this project, but they decided to charge a monthly fee for features that used to be free and we wanted to keep this project completely free and open source.
+There is also [Insomniac](https://github.com/alexal1/Insomniac/) which is the origin of this project, but there were issues that cropped up when the project organizers decided to monetize it.
+We wanted to keep this project completely free and open source so we forked it!

 Our objective is to make a free solution for mobile devices.
 Instagram can't distinguish bot from a human when it comes to your phone.
 However, even a human can reach limits when using the app, so don't fail to be careful.
 Always set `--total-likes-limit` to 300 or less.
 Also it's better to use `--repeat` to act periodically for 2-3 hours, because Instagram keeps track of how long the app works.